Kahler v. Kansas: In lower courts

 In a ruling, the Kansas Supreme Court rejected Kahler's appeals, noting its prior precedent in State v.
 Bethel (2003):

 The same arguments made by Kahler were considered and rejected by this court in State v.
 Bethel, 275 Kan.
 456, 66 P.3d 840 (2003).
 The Bethel court conducted a thorough review of the pertinent decisions of the United States Supreme Court and other states that had considered the issue.
 Ultimately, the Bethel court concluded that "K.S.A.
 22-3220 does not violate the defendant's right to due process under the United States or Kansas Constitutions."
 275 Kan. at 473; see State v.
 Searcy, 118 Idaho 632, 798 P.2d 914 (1990) (finding mens rea approach of state statute did not violate due process); State v.
 Korell, 213 Mont.
 316, 690 P.2d 992 (1984) (same); State v.
 Herrera, 895 P.2d 359 (Utah 1995) (same).
 Kahler relies on Finger v.
 State, 117 Nev.
 548, 569, 27 P.3d 66 (2001), in which the Nevada Supreme Court held legal insanity is a fundamental principle of the criminal law of this country.
 But the Bethel court considered and rejected the reasoning of the Nevada Supreme Court in Finger, and we adhere to our Bethel decision.

 The Kansas Supreme Court acknowledged that the judge had made errors in handling the case but did not deem these errors significant enough to warrant a new trial or to vacate Kahler's convictions or sentences.

 He then appealed his case to United States Supreme Court, which granted a writ of certiorari on March 28, 2019.

-At issue in the case is whether the lack of an insanity defense violates the due process clause of the 14th Amendment and 8th Amendment.
+At issue in the case is whether the lack of an insanity defense violates the Due Process Clause of the Fourteenth Amendment and Eighth Amendment.